suffolklibraries/lgc/content/collections/events/dance-for-parkinsons-02-10.md

   [info@danceeast.co.uk(mailto:info@danceeast.co.uk)

   [01473 295230](tel:01473295230)
-end_date: '2024-10-15 18:30'
+end_date: '2024-10-02 18:30'
-attendance_information: '- Adults with additional needs'
+attendance_information: "- Adults with Parkinson's"
 duplicated_from: e3b113fa-48cb-4a90-aa40-3758955d9fdd
-cost_details: '£6 per workshop or pay as you can'
+cost_details: '£6 per session'
 ---
-Our fun, friendly and inclusive Springboard classes give adults with additional needs the opportunity to move and explore, using dance as a tool to develop skills.
+Our Dance for Parkinson’s sessions are delivered in partnership with English National Ballet.
+The sessions bring a unique opportunity for people with Parkinson’s in Ipswich and the surrounding areas to engage with high quality dance classes in our studio.